-State directors, adult education stakeholders, and Office of Vocational and Adult Education (OVAE) staff met in August 2010 to discuss proposed changes to the National Reporting System (NRS).
-Using participant input from the meeting, OVAE decided to make changes related to reporting of the follow-up measures and to add new measures.
-OVAE presented the recommended changes for further input and comment from state directors and then submitted a revised data collection request for the changes to the Office of Management and Budget (OMB).
-Following a period of public comment earlier this year, OVAE made additional refinements and OMB approved the changes, which will become effective for the Program Year beginning July 1, 2012 (PY 2012).
+State directors, adult education stakeholders, and Office of Career, Technical and Adult Education (OCTAE) staff met in August 2010 to discuss proposed changes to the National Reporting System (NRS).
+Using participant input from the meeting, OCTAE decided to make changes related to reporting of the follow-up measures and to add new measures.
+OCTAE presented the recommended changes for further input and comment from state directors and then submitted a revised data collection request for the changes to the Office of Management and Budget (OMB).
+Following a period of public comment in 2010, OCTAE made additional refinements and OMB approved the changes, which became effective for the Program Year that began July 1, 2012 (PY 2012).

-The resources on this page help to explain the changes, which will begin PY 2012.
+The resources on this page help to explain the changes, which began PY 2012.

 NRS Tips: Employment Reporting

 This NRS Tips goes though the reasons for the changes to reporting entered and retained employment measures to the NRS measures, what the changes are, and examples of how the changes will work in practice.